 For non-geo farms, let’s say I’m targeting divorcingcouples.
 Wouldn’t divorce attorneys be a good place to reach them?
 For horse-property, where do people buy their hay?
 What horse trainers do they use?
 If you’re on social media, are you using targeted ads to find your ideal client?
 Finding them is the first step.

 Long gone are the days of pushy prospecting.
 What you are asking people for is their most precious asset; their time.
 Time is attention and people are plum out of it.
-In a sea of real estate professionals for each neighborhood, having a fancy sign or simply asking for business is not the way today’s consumer wants to buy.
+In a sea of real estate professionals for the commercial real estate for sale Austin Tx, having a fancy sign or simply asking for business is not the way today’s consumer wants to buy.

 As we know, today’s buyers and sellers are starting their research online.
 They know (or think they know) what their home is worth or much money they can spend on a house.
 While we all know the information they discover can sometimes be more harmful than good, the point is that the Internet has given consumers a way to reach us and a way for us to reach them.
 But then what?
 Here’s where value comes in, stated at www.propertysearch.net.